mikeagun/staticimp/README.md

 - extra fields generated from config
 - has code to load/process field transformations (but doesn't have any implemented yet)
 - can send processed entries to gitlab/debug backends
-  - doesn't yet support moderated comments (commit to new branch and submit pull request), but I am working on that next
+- moderated comments - commit to new branch and create merge request

 # Work In Progress